sustainers/sustainers.github.io/code-of-conduct-faq.md

 #### What is the translation process?

 If you want to translate the document, please do so!
 We'll add it here.
 We assume all translations are good until shown otherwise.
 If you would like to request a translation, send an email to [coc@sustainoss.org](mailto:coc@sustainoss.org) and we'll see if we can find a translator for your language.
+If the amount of translations grows, we may end up using CrowdIn or some other tool to help manage translations.

 #### Who is on the moderation team?
 How is it rotated?